belgattitude/soluble-japha/doc/language_recipes.md

 # Recipes

 !!! warning
-    For learning purposes, the bridge optimizations techniques have not been applied to the recipe examples.
-And if they better correspond to their equivalent Java syntax, they should be optimized for best performance.
+    For learning purposes, the bridge optimizations techniques might not have been applied to the recipe examples.
+That way, most examples will better correspond to their equivalent Java syntax, they should be optimized for best performance.
 Learn more in the [language optimization](./language_optimizations.md) section.